Existence and uniqueness theorems for solutions of McKean--Vlasov stochastic equations: Introduction

-As to earlier works in this area, one of them is \cite{Funaki} where the martingale problem for a similar McKean-Vlasov SDE is tackled; it is not easy to compare our assumptions with those in \cite{Funaki} because the latter are given not directly in terms of coefficients ( (2.1) in the Assumption I from \cite{Funaki}).
-More general growth conditions were studied in \cite{Chiang}; however, our regularity conditions admit just measurable coefficients and, hence, overall, our results are not covered by \cite{Chiang} either.
-We establish weak existence analogues to Krylov's weak existence for It\^o's equations which is more general than in earlier papers.
+Our goal is to establish weak existence analogues to Krylov's weak existence for It\^o's equations which is more general than in earlier papers.
 A more general equation is tackled with a possibly non-square matrix $\sigma$, which may be useful in applications and which case was not covered in \cite{Chiang}.
 Further, we propose a different method which could be of interest in some other settings.
-In the homogeneous case and under less general conditions, using a different technique, weak existence and weak uniqueness was established in \cite{BJ97} and \cite{BJSM98}.
-In \cite{Ver06} there is a result on strong existence for the equation similar to (\ref{e1}) only with a unit matrix diffusion; however, strong and weak uniqueness, along with ``propagation of chaos'', i.e., with convergence of particle approximations, is established there under restrictive additional assumptions on the drift which include Lipschitz and some other conditions.
-In the present paper, weak and strong uniqueness is established for bounded and measurable drifts under additional assumptions on the (variable) diffusion coefficient.
-To the best of the authors' knowledge, the only previous result about strong existence for the Mckean--Vlasov stochastic equation with a (bounded) Borel measurable drift for non-divergent form generators without any further regularity restriction has been established in \cite{Ver06} for the case of a unit matrix diffusion coefficient.
-Note that the hypotheses in \cite{Funaki} and \cite{Chiang} do require certain continuity assumptions for weak existence.
-In applications, where some additional regularization by white noise is needed it may be useful to have a result for references with dimensions $d_1 \ge d$ rather than just for $d_1=d$.
-Not often this case is tackled in the literature and it is not easy to find a suitable reference.
-This is the main reason why we included this extension.
-Despite the ``common knowledge'' that for weak solutions or weak uniqueness everything which may be desired only depends on the matrix $\sigma\sigma^*$, in fact, conditions in the McKean--Vlasov case usually do require certain properties of $\sigma$, not $\sigma\sigma^*$ (cf., for example, \cite{Funaki}).
-Hence, results for $d_1\ge d$ may not necessarily follow automatically from those for $d_1=d$.
-Unlike in the paper \cite{Chiang}, we allow non-homogeneous coefficients that may depend on time; a formal reduction to a homogeneous case by considering a couple $(t,X_t)$ would require unnecessary additional conditions due to the degeneracy.
-Our method of proof is also different from that used in \cite{Chiang}: we use explicitly Skorokhod's single probability space approach as well as Krylov's integral estimates for It\^o's processes.
+In the homogeneous case and under less general conditions, using a different technique, weak existence and weak uniqueness were established in \cite{BJ97} and \cite{BJSM98}.
+In \cite{Ver06} there is a result on strong existence for the equation similar to (\ref{e1}) only with a unit matrix diffusion; however, strong and weak uniqueness, along with ``propagation of chaos'', i.e., with convergence of particle approximations, are established there under restrictive additional assumptions on the drift which include Lipschitz and some other conditions.
+In the present paper, weak and strong uniqueness are established for linear growing in the state variable and measurable drifts under additional assumptions on the (variable) diffusion coefficient.